donadonny/Fitting-Room/README.md

  * Make a progress bar for user to see photo upload progress

 ### Known bugs/todo/ to fix:
- * User can vote twice on same photo
  * Don't allow users to vote on own photos
  * Shows all photos in my photos screen when it should show only user photos in home screen
  * Gets EVERY SINGLE PHOTO.
 Needs to be fixed as this is not yet ready to scale.